DuckbillGroup/onboarding/terraform/README.md

 Depending on what you've hired us to do, there are a couple of different roles you can create.
 We'll let you know which role to use.

-If we're working on a *Cost Optimization Project* for you, please set up the [Cost Optimization Project (COP) Role](#Cost-Optimization-Project-Role).
+If we're working on a *Cost Optimization Project* for you, please set up the [Cost Optimization Project Role](#Cost-Optimization-Project-Role).
 This role should ideally be set up in every account you have.
 If that’s not feasible, then apply it to your master payer account and your largest (by spend) account.

 If you've hired us for a *Cloud Finance & Analysis* engagement, please set up the [Cloud Finance Analysis Role](#Cloud-Finance-Analysis-Role).
 This role should be applied to your master payer AWS account only.

 ## Prerequisites

-You'll need the [Terraform](https://www.terraform.io/) (version `0.12` or newer) installed locally.
-We use the Terraform AWS provider, which must be configured to authenticate to your target AWS account via {environment variables](https://www.terraform.io/docs/providers/aws/index.html#environment-variables) or a [shared credentials file](https://www.terraform.io/docs/providers/aws/index.html#shared-credentials-file).
+You'll need [Terraform](https://www.terraform.io/) (version `0.12` or newer) installed locally.
+We use the Terraform AWS provider, which must be configured to authenticate to your target AWS account via [environment variables](https://www.terraform.io/docs/providers/aws/index.html#environment-variables) or a [shared credentials file](https://www.terraform.io/docs/providers/aws/index.html#shared-credentials-file).
 Your AWS user will need to have privileges to create IAM roles and policies in your target account.

 ## Cost Optimization Project Role